-The vinyl revival took everyone in the music industry by surprise.
+The vinyl Comeback took everyone in the music industry by surprise.
 While investment was being pushed towards digital downloads a new/old trend was returning.

 What began in record shops and in an underground music scene gradually seeped into mainstream music.
 More and more people began buying vinyl records.
 With renewed enthusiasm, those who'd bought records the first time round started bringing their old collections downstairs.